 What would be your advice in a situation where QA does actively speak up when they feel the wrong thing is being built, but they are rarely or maybe selectively heard?

 Yeah, when I've seen that happen, it's typically a sunk-cost fallacy.
 It's typically Well, we built it, we might as well release it, or we got this far.
-I think a good question would be, what can we do earlier to recognize those flaws if we don't have CX and UX usually, that would be my job as a CX, or UX professional, oh, we're going to build what for who?
+I think a good question would be, what can we do earlier to recognise those flaws if we don't have CX and UX usually, that would be my job as a CX, or UX professional, oh, we're going to build what for who?
 Well, that sounds like a pile of garbage.
 So I wonder if there is no UX or CX voice of reason, or somebody called UX is really just an artist and doesn't necessarily have that strategic angle, I would tell QA to try to get more of that strategic angle themselves, hey, you know, I'm going to be testing this thing later, I would love to see, I would love to see it as we're working on it.
 Now.
 You should anyway, I tell CX and UX people to show all of engineering our work as we go, not because we need your approval.
 But because that's part of a good collaboration, I say show engineering your work at least once a week.
 So I would say I wonder if you can get yourself involved in that way.
 And get yourself involved and be able to find some gentle way to speak up there.

 A lot of UX designers don't always want to hear engineers' opinions on their work.
 So you know, which is not cool, we have to be a little bit more open to that.
 What I tell people is if you are going to give a UX person or a designer a suggestion, make sure you're looking at it from the customer's perspective and data if possible.
 So make sure you're not saying hey, UX person, that's a cool design.
 But I like this better.
 Like so many engineering leads I've worked with I have so many disaster stories, make sure you are as evidence-based and data-driven as you can be, hey, based on what I've learned about customers through this, I'm wondering if that might not be the best way to go for people.
 What if we looked at this another way?